01Sample Check With Dollars and Cents

 Debit cards can be used at merchants and online retailers.
 Just like a check, your debit card pulls funds from your checking account.
 For everyday spending, it may be safer to use credit cards to reduce the chance of errors and fraud hitting your checking account.

-P2P payment services help you send money to friends and family, often for free.
+Peer-to-peer (P2P) payment services help you send money to friends and family, often for free.
 Those services draw money from your checking account electronically, so you’ll automatically have a record of every transaction.

 See How to Write Dollars and Cents on a Check